Launching the Application

 - The new Service Setup you created will be on the Services Management page.
 Make sure it is marked as Active:

-Your regular/non-admin Encompass user now can access your application from within a loan file!
+Your regular/non-admin Encompass user now can access your application from within a loan file.

-Step 10: Configure Integration credentials for your test Encompass user
+Step 5: Configure Integration credentials for your test Encompass user

 ZipRght expects dummy_username